Diamond Glossary

 Claw Settings

 The shape of the stone can determine the number of claws required to hold a diamond, for example a teardrop stone may require three claws whereas as a round brilliant stone will need four.
 The tips of the claws can be shaped if desired.
 This type of setting can let a lot of light through the stone.
+Find out more about each diamond setting here.

 -